 Though the exact steps will vary, typically a customer will progress through several stages:

 1. First impressions.
-When a potential customer first hears about your service
+When a potential customer first hears about

 and begins thinking about how utilizing it will benefit them.

 2. Evaluation.
 The potential customer learns more about your service and decides whether they want to buy.

 3. Buying.
 They sign on the dotted line.
 They want to use your service, but may not be sure exactly how it all works.